Combining strong and weak lensing estimates in the Cosmos field: Weak lensing analysis

-For a more quantitative comparison, we use the error measure given in eq. \ref{eq:xi}.
+As additional diagnostics, we perform analyses at the image- and the catalog-level.
+For the first comparison, we use the pixel values for the estimated and simulated images.
+At the catalog-level, we compare quantities as estimated by SExtractor.
+Parts of this comparison are shown in Fig. \ref{fig:diagnostics}, where we show the distributions of five key quantities from one example image.
+The left panel shows the relation of size $r_{50}$ and magnitude $mag$ (\texttt{MAG\_AUTO}) for all objects, including stars.
+In the middle panel, the distribution of ellipticities in the $e_1, e_2$-plane is shown.
+These parameters were estimated using the method described in Section~\ref{subsec:shape}.
+Lastly, the right panel shows the number of counts per pixel in the COSMOS and UFig images.
+While both the magnitude-size plane and the absolute pixel value histogram display a good agreement, the ellipticity contours are discrepant.
+This is explained by the reduced number of objects in the UFig image, which is also apparent in the other two panels.
+Since objects with a high ellipticity tend to be faint and small, these objects tend to not get identified by SExtractor when rendered again with UFig.
+This can be seen in Fig. \ref{fig:diagnostics2} where we show a comparison of the object parameters, only considering galaxies selected for the weak lensing analysis.
+Galaxies large and bright enough and used in the shear analysis after the lensing cuts are reproduced well by our cloning method.\\ For a more quantitative comparison, we use the error measure given in eq. \ref{eq:xi}.
 We can thus analyse the quality of the last cloned image and the first cloned image, which was rendered using the uncorrected catalog of objects estimated by SExtractor on the COSMOS images, with respect with the original image.
 For the three key quantities \texttt{MAG\_AUTO}, \texttt{FLUX\_RADIUS}, and \texttt{MU\_MAX} the values are shown in Tab. \ref{tab:cloning-error}.
 These values are reassuring, showing a clear improvement of our cloned images through our calibration scheme.
 The residual errors are mainly due to the loss of faint and small objects just above the detection threshold when re-rendering the image.
 Since these faint objects are removed by our weak lensing cuts (cf. Section \ref{subsec:shape}), not being able to detect then in the cloned image does not affect our weak lensing measurement.